ReliaQualAssociates/ramstk/docs/user/overview.rst

 file is installed at $HOME/.config/RAMSTK whenever RAMSTK is launched and can't find RAMSTK.toml at this path.

-The default RAMSTK.toml is shown below:
+This file can be edited by hand, but the RAMSTK Preferences assistant is the preferred method.
+The default RAMSTK.toml is shown below.

 .. code-block:: toml